 We will require substantial additional funding to support our continuing operations and further the development of our product candidates.
 Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations through the sale of equity, debt financings, or other capital sources, which could include income from collaboration, licensing or similar arrangements, for the foreseeable future.
 Adequate funding may not be available when needed or on terms acceptable to us, or at all.
 If we are unable to raise additional capital as needed, we may have to significantly delay, scale back or discontinue development of our product candidates.
 Our ability to raise additional funds may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic and otherwise.
-If we fail to obtain necessary capital when needed on acceptable terms, or at all, it could force us to delay, limit, reduce or terminate our product development programs, commercialization efforts or other operations.
-Insufficient liquidity may also require us to relinquish rights to product candidates at an earlier stage of development or on less favorable terms than we would otherwise choose.
+If we fail to obtain necessary capital when needed on acceptable terms, or at all, it could force us to delay, limit, reduce or terminate our product candidates at an earlier stage of development or on less favorable terms than we would otherwise choose.
 We cannot assure you that we will ever be profitable or generate positive cash flow from operating activities.
 Based upon our current operating plan, we estimate that our existing cash, cash equivalents and investments, including the net proceeds from this offering, will be sufficient to fund our operating expenses and capital expenditure requirements at least through 2022.